 My kids love to paint.
 Even as they’ve grown, finger painting is still so much fun to them!
 Pineapple finger painting is fun for both kids and adults.
 I’m not going to lie; I had a ton of fun making them too!

 It’s super simple to make these Pineapple Finger Painting projects, and each one is different!
-Even though we all used the same plate of paint to make our projects, each one was different!
+Even though we all used the same plate of paint to do our projects, each one was different!
 The colors are fun to mix, and they make awesome tropical decor!
 You could even frame these and use them as fun wall art if you wanted as well!

 Other fun DIY ideas:

-Paper or Card stock
+Paper or Cardstock

 Neon Tempura Paint

 Pick up your paper plate and let your colors run together a bit.
-Don’t smear them all together, but just tilt your plate back and forth to let the colors touch each other.
+Don’t smear them all together, but just tilt your plate back and forth to allow the colors touch each other.
 Then, you are ready to start painting!